Probate Pricing

 The list below gives an indication of the main costs that may be payable to other businesses or individuals during estate administration work.

-• Probate Registry fee – approximately £280 (no VAT).
+• Probate Registry fee – currently £300 plus £1.50 for each additional copy of the grant (no VAT).
 This is payable to HM Courts and Tribunals Service when applying for the grant of probate or letters of administration.

 • Financial Asset Search – £155 to £185 plus VAT.
 Payable to Estatesearch if you decide to undertake this search for unclaimed assets the deceased may have owned.